Maximize the impact of your conference experience

 Reach out to the people you met.
-Follow-up and make good on commitments.
+Follow up and make good on your commitments.

 Express appreciation to those who provided excellent conference experiences.
-Organizers and speakers appreciate heartfelt acknowledgement.
+Organizers and speakers appreciate heartfelt acknowledgment.
 Be willing to have your testimony serve as social proof to others who could benefit.

 Did you identify any useful resources or products at the Expo?
 Exhibitors spend a fortune to build awareness.
 If something could benefit your practice, seek out more information.

 Plan ahead to maximize your next conference experience…